-Reward cards can be a great way of optimising your spend and getting back value you would otherwise leave at the checkout.
+Credit cards with rewards can be a great way of optimising your spend and getting back the value you would otherwise leave at the checkout.
 They’re not suitable for everyone, though.

 If you regularly fail to pay your full monthly credit card balance, rewards should not be your priority, as the interest you’ll pay on your balance will likely exceed the cash value of your rewards.
 That said, as mentioned above, some reward cards now offer benefits alongside rewards, so perhaps a 0% purchase reward card would offer the perfect combination – so long as your card balance is cleared before your introductory period expires.

-If you can be sure that you have the means to pay off your balance in full every month, the APR (which is high on many reward cards) will not need to be considered, as you will never be subject to it.
-However, if your financial situation suddenly changes and you’re unable to meet your financial obligations, a high APR can be quite crippling.
-In this situation it would be advisable to pay off the balance as soon as you possible, or you might consider transferring the debt to a new balance transfer credit card, so that you can pay it off interest free over a period.
+If you can be sure that you have the means to pay off your balance in full every month, the APR (Annual Percentage Rate), which is high on many reward cards,will not need to be considered, as you will never be subject to it.
+However, if your financial situation suddenly changes and you’re unable to meet your financial obligations*, a high APR can be quite crippling.
+In this situation, it would be advisable to pay off the balance as soon as possible, or you might consider transferring the debt to a new balance transfer credit card so that you can pay it off interest-free over a period.

-Reward credit cards can be lucrative – money for nothing! – but they are only financially beneficial if you use your credit card often, and most importantly you pay off your balance in full every month.
+Reward credit cards can be lucrative – money for nothing! – but they are only financially beneficial if you use your credit card often.
+Most importantly you’ll need to pay off your balance in full every month.
 If you add a monthly fee into the mix, you need to be earning a lot more in rewards to make it worthwhile.
 The best thing to do is to sit down and work out, based on your average monthly credit card use, how much you would be likely to spend on your card (and where you would spend it), including any monthly fee, then work out how much you would be able to redeem in rewards.